MBACP Adv Dip Couns, PQ Dip in Couns Children and Young People

-I am now in my fourth year of private practice.
+I am now in my sixth year of private practice.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP), which means I work within a rigorous ethical framework.
 For you, this means that I have accountability to a professional organisation as well as to yourself, to work safely, professionally and ethically.

 I have the following relevant qualifications: